Krizbeatz

-Chris Alvin Sunday professionally known as Krizbeatz or KrizBeatz the drummer Boy, is a Nigerian record producer best known for producing Tekno his first single "Pana".
+Chris Alvin Ifeanyichukwu Sunday professionally known as Krizbeatz or KrizBeatz the drummer Boy, is a Nigerian record producer best known for producing Tekno his first single "Pana".
 Ranked 3rd on Pulse Nigerias 2016 list of "Top 5 Best Nigerian Music Producers", KrizBeatz has worked with Yemi Alade and others including Oyibo Rebel, Skales, Lil Kesh and Koker while also releasing his own single titled "Erima" and the hit single "911" featuring Yemi Alade and Harmonize which further pushed his career to limelight.
 The song "911" currently has over 20 million views on YouTube.

 Early life and career

 Chris Alvin Sunday attended the University of Ibadan, where he obtained a degree in Linguistics, and studied Music Technology in South Africa.